 I am outlining my favorite sushi restaurants (in no specific order) in the state of New Jersey!
 When I get my sushi itch, these restaurants stand out above the rest and for good reason!

-BYOB- Yumi is located on Ocean Ave.
-It is small, unassuming, and ultra delicious!
+BYOB- Yumi is located on Ocean Ave and Broad St. It is small, unassuming, and ultra delicious!
 Walking in to Yumi is like walking in to a little restaurant off the street in Japan.
 It is dim and quaint, but serves up some mean sushi.

 Get the “new” crispy spicy tuna roll.
 The tuna is fresh, the jalapenos add a nice kick, and the plate is beautiful to look at.
 Also recommended are the Mame-spider Roll which is soft shell crab, cucumber, and avocado as well as the Volcano Roll which is crabstick cucumber, avocado, and spicy tuna.
 Outside of sushi, the small plates of the beef teriyaki and the 12-hour pork belly are amazing!
 You can’t go wrong here.
 Find what you like and give it a whirl!